rvanderlely/Closed_Hashing/README.md

-# CPU Job Scheduling Solver/Calulator
+# Simple Closed Hashing Program
 # How To Run
 In order to run this program you must first download all source code.
 Next, in a terminal or IDE you will navigate to the location where the saved source code is located.
 This program contains a makefile which will automatically compile the c++ code and turn it into an executible.